mririgoyen/extra-life/README.md

 #### `getParticipantIncentives(participantId, limit - 100, page = 1)`

-Retrieves the inventives a given participant has set.
+Retrieves the incentives a given participant has set.

 ---